 Lets ditch the verb “network”.
 Meet people, be inquisitive, share.
 Introduce them to your networks.

-Let me share my journey on learning about the good and the bad of networks with you.
+This is my journey of learning about the good and the bad of networks.

 I come from a small country town in Australia and although I learned a lot of important things at school, my mum taught me the most about the value of living in a community.